elisabeth-oliver-applitools/ASTR/QuickSetupInstructions.md

         - \<proxy username="JohnSmith" password="1234"\>https://proxy.url.com:8080\</proxy\>

-5. Go to the sitemap.xml file and add the pages you want to test
+5. Go to the sitemap.xml file and add the pages you want to test (see the included Demo project for an example of what that should look like)

 6. Run the command:
     - java -jar ApplitoolsSimpleTestRunner-<version>.jar job.xml

+And that's it!
+Like that, you should have a collection of tests uploaded to your Applitools dashboard.